 and that is the default save mode.

 So please, change the save mode to one of

-We are working to fully support all the Save Mode on Spark 3.
+We are working to fully support all the save modes on Spark 3.

 NoClassDefFoundError: org/apache/spark/sql/sources/v2/ReadSupport Caused by: ClassNotFoundException: org.apache.spark.sql.sources.v2.ReadSupport

 This means that your Spark version doesn’t match the Spark version on the connector.
-Please refer to this page to know which version you need.
+Refer to this page to know which version you need.

 This might happen when creating a new graph using the GDS library.
 The issue here is that the query is run the first time to extract the DataFrame schema and then is run again to get the data.

-To avoid this issue we suggest using the user defined schema approach.
+To avoid this issue you can use the user defined schema approach.